 Visitors must wear the appropriate personal protective equipment (PPE) and follow all other infection control measures (which the service will guide them on) during visits.

 Services can continue to offer visits to other friends or family members with arrangements such as outdoor visiting, substantial screens, visiting pods, or behind windows.
 However, this may not be possible at all centres due to environmental restrictions.

 We encourage visitors to refrain from using public transport before and after their visit and ask that they do not bring personal belongings into their loved one’s room, where possible.

-Sue Ryder will continue to review restrictions regularly in line with current Public Health advice on social distancing and the control of Covid-19.
+Sue Ryder will continue to review restrictions regularly in line with current UK Health Security advice on social distancing and the control of Covid-19.
+For the latest guidance, please read the gov.uk website.

 Due to the latest guidelines and advice from Health Protection, there may be local variations applied to visiting.
 Please contact the local centres directly for the most up to date information.

 Thank you for your continued support regarding visiting our centres during this period and your cooperation is much appreciated.